BenevidesLuiz/Project/README.md

 # Project
-Projects carried out during the period studying IFMS
+Projects done during the period I was studying IFMS